 Doctors advise patients coming out of surgery to move as soon as possible.
 Performing leg lifts in bed can help prevent DVT by increasing blood circulation.
 Physical therapists can also recommend movement exercises that can strengthen the body and increase deep-vein blood circulation.
 Even walking has proven therapeutic effects in patients recovering mobility post-surgery.

-The surgical removal of blood clots is reserved for when all other treatment options fail or when patients can’t take anticoagulant medication due to pre-existing health concerns.
+Medical professionals reserve surgical removal of blood clots when all other treatment options fail or when patients can’t take anticoagulant medication because of pre-existing health concerns.

 Minimizing Risk Factors for Deep Vein Thrombosis